Karna: Birth and early life

 The basket floats, reaches the river Charmanwati, which carries it to the Yamuna River.
 The basket floats on and reaches the Ganges River and on it into the kingdom of Anga (ancient Bengal).
 There, it is found by a charioteer's wife Radha, who takes the baby Karna to her husband Adhiratha Nandana.
 They adopt him right away and name him Vasushena.
 They love him and raise him just like their own son.
 While he was growing up, his adopting parents let Karna know that they had found and adopted him.
 This knowledge affects Karna, he feels ashamed that he was abandoned, and this frames his sense of self-identity through the epic.

-The boy goes to school in Hastinapura, and studies martial arts under the sages Drona, Kripa and the Vishnu avatar Parashurama.
-Parashurama also gifted him a bow named Vijaya due to his impressive skills.
+Karna attends school in Hastinapura, where he studies martial arts under the sages Drona and Kripa.
+When Drona declines to teach him the knowledge of the Brahmastra weapon, Karna disguises himself as a Brahmin to become a student of Parashurama, an incarnation of the god Vishnu.
+Upon discovering Karna's deception, Parashurama curses him, declaring that he will forget the secret of the Brahmastra at the critical moment when he wishes to use it against his enemy.

 The third Pandava prince Arjuna was Karna's peer and equal.
 At school and in episodes where his character appears, he is repeatedly rejected, subjected to ridicule and bullied for being the son of a poor family, and particularly for his low birth.
 The boy Karna came to be known for his solitary habits, hard work, pious yoga before Surya every day, compassion and eager generosity to help anyone in need particularly Brahmins, his gift of speech, and for the pursuit of excellence in whatever he did.
 Karna is also known as someone who craves for respect, love and attention, who is overly sensitive to criticism, who habitually brags about his skills and martial capabilities, yet is deeply thoughtful and dharmic in critical moments of the epic.